 The Sentinel continues to scan while you look at the map.

-At the start of every game, the Sentinel already stands dormant at the Zenith, waiting for activity.
-When activated, the Sentinel will scan the landscape for objects that contain more than one unit of energy, and scatter that energy around the landscape as trees, worth one unit of energy each.
+At the start of every game, the Sentinel is dormant at the zenith.
+When you change the landscape, the Sentinel awakens and scans the landscape for objects that contain more than one unit of energy, and scatters that energy around the landscape as trees.
+A tree is worth one unit of energy.

-At the beginning of a game, your synthoid will be standing on low ground, looking towards the Zenith.
-The Sentinel will be dormant, until there is a change of energy on the landscape.
-A typical starting position is shown in the Map View example above.
+When you enter a landscape, your synthoid stands on low ground, looking towards the zenith.
+The Sentinel is dormant, until there is a change of energy on the landscape.

 You can only absorb an object when you can see the square it stands on, or if you can see the boulder it stands on.

-The alarm has activated - the Sentinel has seen you!
-Soon, it will start scattering any energy reserves you have, so you must move away quickly, to a place that the Sentinel is not scanning.
+If the alarm has activated, the Sentinel has seen you!
+Soon, it will start scattering your energy reserves, so move quickly away from the Sentinel's gaze.

-If you have reached a point high enough, you will be able to look down at the top of the Sentinel's pedestal.
+If you are high enough, you can look down to the top of the Sentinel's pedestal.

-The Sentinel is the last object that you may absorb from a landscape, so if you have time, absorb everything you can first, because your energy reserve helps you travel further to more difficult landscapes.
+The Sentinel is the last object that you may absorb from a landscape.
+Try to absorb everything you can first, because your energy reserve helps you travel further to more difficult landscapes.